 Little Venice is a magnetic waterfront neighborhood of Mykonos Town, wrapping around the harbor from Alefkandra beach to Kastro.

-The area is known for its chalk-white houses that appear suspended over the gently lapping water.
+One of the most beautiful places in Greece, the area is known for its chalk-white houses that appear suspended over the gently lapping water.
 The handsome buildings feature balconies and windows accentuated with vibrant colors.

 Little Venice has a buzzy, yet laid-back and romantic ambiance that make Mykonos one of the best Greek islands for couples.